sheenhx/whitepaper/README.md

 The issuance of the DHX token is through either:
 * Block Authoring / Production Rewards - DHX to NPoS Collators for producing a block
-* Unfreezing DAO Treasury Unlocked Reserves - DHX entitlements claimed through DAO approval in a democracy way
+* Unfreezing DAO Treasury Unlocked Reserves - DHX entitlements claimed through DAO approval in a democratic way
 * Decentralised/Centralized Exchange - DHX exchanged for other assets

 #### Block Authoring / Production Rewards